usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide_Case Study Complete.md

 ### I. Overview & Objectives

 In this session, learners explore how to manage digital service delivery after contract award using agile approaches and performance metrics.
-This session builds on the solicitation strategies developed in Module 3 and extends the application of the Cynuria case study by shifting the focus to delivery and oversight.
+This session builds on the solicitation strategies developed in Module 3 and extends the application of the Nagivating Stakeholder and Decision-Making Challenges case study by shifting the focus to delivery and oversight.
 It reinforces the importance of continuous involvement and shared accountability—key themes throughout the DITAP course.

 **Learning Objectives:**
 * Define early performance metrics and indicators of agile delivery health